Albin Gashi: Loan at SV Horn

 On 24 January 2019, Gashi joined Austrian Football Second League side SV Horn, on a season-long loan.
 One month later, he made his debut in a 4–0 away defeat against Liefering after being named in the starting line-up.

 Return to Floridsdorfer

-On 16 July 2019, Gashi returned to Austrian Football Second League side Floridsdorfer.
+On 16 July 2019, Gashi returned to Austrian Football Second League side Floridsdorfer AC.
 Four days later, he made his debut with Floridsdorfer in the first round of 2019–20 Austrian Cup against FC Wolfurt after coming on as a substitute at 46th minute in place of Martin Pajaczkowski.

 Kukësi

 On 4 August 2020, Gashi signed a two-year contract with Kategoria Superiore club Kukësi, to replace the departed Kristal Abazaj as the second choice.
 On 27 August 2020, he made his debut with Kukësi in the 2020–21 UEFA Europa League first qualifying round match against the Bulgarian side Slavia Sofia after coming on as a substitute at 46th minute in place of Enis Gavazaj.